tudududu/json_tools/script/ae/readMe/README.md

 - If the ISO subfolder is missing or ISO is unavailable, the script falls back to importing the whole date folder and logs a `[warn]` line.
 - Option:
   - `insertRelink.SOUND_USE_ISO_SUBFOLDER` (boolean): enable ISO folder selection.
 Default: false.
+  - When `false`, only top-level files in `POST/IN/SOUND/YYMMDD` are imported.
+Any subfolders inside `YYMMDD` are skipped entirely.